COU - Risk of Continued Opioid Use

 Advantage MD, EHP, Priority Partners and USFHP.

-The percentage of members 18 years of age and older who have a new episode of opioid use that puts them at risk for continued opioid use.
-New episodes of opioid use are captured from November 1 of the year prior to the measurement year through October 31 of the measurement year (Intake Period).
-A lower rate indicates better performance.
+The percentage of persons 18 years of age and older who have a new episode of opioid use that puts them at risk for continued opioid use.
+Two rates are reported:

-- 15 days of prescription opioids in a 30-day period.
+- The percentage of persons with at least 15 days of prescription opioids in a 30-day period.

-- 31 days of prescription opioids in a 62-day period.
+- The percentage of persons with at least 31 days of prescription opioids in a 62-day period.

 - 18–64 years.